-Dereham is steeped in history and was originally established as a religious community by Withburga, daughter of a Saxon king.
+Situated on the A47 road, Dereham is around 15 miles west of the city of Norwich and 25 miles east of King's Lynn.
+Steeped in history, Dereham was originally established as a religious community by Withburga, daughter of a Saxon king.
 The churchyard is where St Withburga’s well can be found.
 It is said that Withburga’s body was laid to rest here and that a well sprang from her tomb when her remains were stolen by the Abbott of Ely.

 Dereham has a wide choice of restaurants, pubs and tea-rooms and a good selection of shops.
 There are sports facilities for tennis, golf, swimming and bowls and an abundance of picturesque spots to take a walk like the Neatherd Moor or the Vicarage Meadow.
-Other places of interest are Dereham’s 19th century windmill and also Bishop Bonner’s Cottage, which is the home of the town museum.
+Other places of interest are Dereham’s 19th century windmill which was extensively renovated in 2013 and also Bishop Bonner’s Cottage, built in 1502, which is the home of the town museum.

 The Church of St Nicholas was built by the Normans in the 13th century and, during the 16th century, a separate bell tower was added.
 This was used as a prison during the Napoleonic wars.

 Interesting facts about Dereham